How Extraction Works

 The engine always attempts the fastest route first.
 If the target URL contains valid JSON-LD or Schema.org markup, ShopGraph extracts and maps the data instantly.

-Tier 2: Probabilistic Fallback (llm)
+Tier 2: LLM Extraction (llm)

 If semantic data is missing, malformed, or incomplete, the engine passes the raw DOM to the LLM to structure the Universal Commerce Protocol (UCP) JSON.

-Tier 3: The Infrastructure Hammer (hybrid)
+Tier 3: Full Rendering (hybrid)

 Latency & Cost Tradeoffs